-This article is from TOS Vol. 2, No. 2.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 2, No. 2.

 The Rise and Fall of Neoconservative Foreign Policy